 Tomatoes and some vegetables contain strong pigments in their flesh.
-In tomatoes, the pigment is the carotene known as lycopene.
-Vegetables such as beets contain anthocyanin.
+In tomatoes, the pigment is the carotene known as lycopene, whereas vegetables such as beets contain anthocyanin.
 In both cases, the pigment stays mostly intact during the digestion process.
-This colors the mass of broken down food and waste that makes up a stool, so your bowel movement looks red.
+This colors the mass of broken-down food and waste that makes up a stool, so your bowel movement looks red.

 A baby's digestive system is immature, so his foods can't be broken down well.
 That's why mothers slowly wean babies on to solid foods.
 During weaning, juiced or mashed vegetables are commonly used.

-Seeing a Doctor
+When to See a Doctor

 A change in bowel movement color soon after drinking tomato or vegetable juice isn't too much of a concern.
-If you notice your bowel movements stay red for many days, experience tarry stool or have pain when on the toilet, however, speak to a doctor.
+If you notice that your bowel movements stay red for many days, experience tarry stool or have pain when on the toilet, however, speak to a doctor.

 In some people, however, such as those with irritable bowel syndrome, very high fiber can cause digestive irritation.
 This might lead to foods moving through the bowel faster.
 That means more part-digested food, such as tomato skin and beet fragments.
 This could make your stool look even redder.